 - Thursday, Jan.
 2 at 10 a.m. and 6 p.m.

 Drop-in assessments are also available on Tuesdays at 6 p.m. and Wednesdays at 10 a.m. throughout the Winter session, which runs from Monday, January 6 to Thursday, April 2, 2020.
 No appointment is required for drop-in assessments.

 Class fees vary by class type.
 Fees are listed next to class offerings in this schedule.
 Students can pay by credit card, or by providing the exact amount in cash, check, or money order.
 City residents receive a $25 discount on most classes.
 Course fees do not include the cost of books, which must be purchased separately.

 Did you know that you can save money on your TJACE @PVCC classes?
-Attend most (90%) of your classes during the Fall 2018 Session and you will receive a discount for the next class session, which starts on Monday, September 16th, 2019.
+Attend most (90%) of your classes during the Winter 2020 Session and you will receive a discount for the next class session, which starts on Monday, April 13th, 2020.